pSpitzner/beets-flask/docs/plugins/supported-plugins.md

 The Art extension provides cover artwork for external release URLs.
 It allows beets-flask to show artwork previews for releases before they are imported.

+(auth)=

+### Auth

+Some beets plugins require you to authenticate with an external service to use them.
+The Auth extension lets them request that authentication through the beets-flask web UI, so you don't need to use the beets CLI directly.